 (Ages 0 and up)

 Little rabbit and his friends explore the colors of the rainbow in this cute board book.
 Each page features a ribbon with the two-page spread’s highlighted color.
-My 20 month-old daughter was fascinated by the ribbons and loved playing with them while we explored the book together.
+When my kids were babies they were fascinated by the ribbons and loved playing with them while we explored the book together.
 Even though this is not specifically a St. Patrick’s Day book, the rainbow theme helped my daughter learn her colors and she loved the pop up surprise at the end.

 Lucky Ducky by Doreen Mulryan, 2016

 (Ages 3 and up)

 Poor Ducky thinks he is unlucky.
-It rains when he wants to go swimming, he drops his ice cream cone, his laundry turns pink, etc. Ever the optimist, Ducky decides to change his luck by searching for a four leaf clover.
+It rains when he wants to go swimming, he drops his ice cream cone, and his laundry turns pink.
+Ever the optimist, Ducky decides to change his luck by searching for a four leaf clover.
 He is distracted by friends along the way and even though he never officially finds the four leaf clover, he learns a valuable lesson.
 “No matter what happens… as long as he has friends… he’s the luckiest duck of all!”.
 The bright pictures and simple text make this a nice read aloud with an important message of making your own luck with a positive attitude and supportive friends.

 Ten Lucky Leprechauns by Kathryn Heling and Deborah Hembrook; illustrated by Jay Johnson, 2013